snl-dakota/dakota/docs/user/usingdakota/inputfile/responses.rst

 be present.
 White space after the initial double bracket and before the final one is optional, but none can appear within the double brackets.

+Any requested metadata values must appear at the end of the file (after any requested values, gradients, or Hessians).
+Their format requirements are the same as function values discussed above, and are similarly validated by the ``labeled`` keyword when specified.

 The format of the numeric fields may be floating point or scientific notation.
 In the latter case, acceptable exponent characters are “``E``” or “``e.``” A common problem when dealing with Fortran programs is that